Technology is the lifeblood of innovation.

 Exact match type is the tightest net you can cast (and is honestly our favourite option).

-This is the strictest you can be with Google ads to say that you only want the closest possible versions of the word or set of words you’ve put into your phrase match.
+This is the strictest you can be with Google ads to say that you only want the closest possible versions of the word or set of words you’ve put into your exact match.

 Your “Elon Musk Flamethrower” will still let you show up for “Musks Flamethrower” or “Elon Musk Flamethrowers”, but it likely won’t show up for say “Elon Musk SpaceX Tshirt”.